Date:Jan 20, 2020

-The Wisconsin REALTORS® Association is one of the largest trade associations in the state, representing over 16,400 real estate brokers, sales people and affiliates statewide.
+The Wisconsin REALTORS® Association is one of the largest trade associations in the state, representing over 16,400 real estate brokers, salespeople and affiliates statewide.
 All county figures on sales volume and median prices are compiled by the Wisconsin REALTORS® Association and are not seasonally adjusted.
 Median prices are only computed if the county recorded at least 10 home sales in the quarter.
-All data collected by Wisconsin REALTORS® Association are subject to revision if more complete data become available.
-Beginning in June 2018, all historical sales volume and median price data from 2015 forward at the county level have been re-benchmarked using the Relitix system which accesses MLS data directly and in real time.
-Data prior to January 2015 are derived from the Techmark system which also accessed MLS data directly.
-The Wisconsin Housing Affordability Index is updated monthly with the most recent data on median housing prices, mortgage rates, and estimated median family income data for Wisconsin.
+All data collected by the Wisconsin REALTORS® Association is subject to revision if more complete data becomes available.
+Beginning in June 2018, all historical sales volume and median price data from 2015 forward at the county level have been re-benchmarked using the Relitix system that accesses MLS data directly and in real-time.
+Data prior to January 2015 is derived from the Techmark system that also accessed MLS data directly.
+The Wisconsin Housing Affordability Index is updated monthly with the most recent data on median housing prices, mortgage rates and estimated median family income data for Wisconsin.
 Data on state foreclosure activity is compiled by Dr. Russ Kashian at the University of Wisconsin-Whitewater.

-Note that the WRA employs a slightly different protocol to determine inventory levels than is used by the REALTORS® Association of South Central Wisconsin (RASCW).
+Note that the WRA employs a slightly different protocol to determine inventory levels than the protocol used by the REALTORS® Association of South Central Wisconsin (RASCW).
 For consistency, the summary tables for the South Central region reported in the WRA release employ the WRA approach.
-However, a modified table employing the RASCW methodology is available from the WRA on request.
+However, a modified table employing the RASCW methodology is available from the WRA upon request.